Ranked #185 car in the UK · Crossover SUV · 1,627 units sold last year

 Forecourt score

-The Lexus UX holds its value about averagely and is cheaper to run than most.
-Its MOT-based reliability is excellent, 94 out of 100, ahead of 100% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Lexus UX loses value faster than most cars and is cheaper to run than most.
+Its MOT-based reliability is excellent — an MOT score of 96/100, ahead of 99% of the cars we track.
+On three-year value retention it ranks better than 11% of models.

 Pick your version